jclausen/cbmongodb/README.md

 The major difference is that parent notation allows direct usage of the accessor (e.g. `this.getMobile()` ).
 Dot notation, however, is more natural with the query syntax and is recommended.

 CBMongoDB emulates many of the functions of the cborm ActiveEntity, to make getting started simple.
 There is also a chainable querying syntax which makes it easy to incorporate conditionals in to your search queries.
-Using inheritance, for example you could call
+The following examples assume model inheritance.

+Create a new document and then query for (we're maintaining case in this example, but it's not necessary if you've already mapped your schema properties, which maintain case automatically)
 <pre>
-		//Create a new document and then query for (we're maintaining case in this example, but it's not necessary if you've already mapped your schema properties) var person=this.properties({
+		var person=this.properties({
 			'first_name'='John',
 			'last_name'='Doe',